Building infrastructure to improve lives and strengthen the economy

 Socio-Economic Development

-Accelerate socio-economic development (SED) in Limpopo Province through localisation of infrastructure and operational spend and the implementation of the OMM Programme’s SED initiatives.
+Accelerate socio-economic development (SED) in Limpopo Province through localisation of infrastructure and operational spend and the implementation of the OMMP Programme’s SED initiatives.
 Collaborate to further develop high impact socio-economic projects.

 Sustainability